 Phil & Garth’s Top 5 Meeru Island Travel Tips

 - Tip #1: Invest in a decent underwater camera at home and take it with you.

-- Tip #2: Break up your journey – Don’t take a direct UK flight to Male, instead get a free stopover eg Dubai, for a similar same price.
+- Tip #2: Don’t fly direct from the UK to Male.
+Break up your journey with a free stopover eg Dubai, for the same or similar same price.